skaane05/skaane05/README.md

 - 👋 Hi, I’m @skaane05
-- 👀 I’m interested in Applecake & Dragonball
+- 👀 I’m interested in Neuroscience, Quantum Chemistry, Math, Philosophy, ...
+(Everything)
-- 🌱 I’m currently learning Everything
+- 🌱 I’m currently learning Chemistry & Computational Neuroscience
-- 💞️ I’m looking to collaborate on xvids
+- 💞️ I’m looking to collaborate on Everywhere all at once
-- 📫 How to reach me ...
+- 📫 How to reach me if you know me, you know
-- 😄 Pronouns: None
-- ⚡ Fun fact: ...

 <!---
 skaane05/skaane05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.